2023 alfa romeo tonale front end

 • Ventilated Front Seats

-• Electric 8-Way Driver and Passenger Seats with Driver Memory function
+• Electric 8-Way Driver and Passenger Seats with Driver Memory Function

 • 14-speaker 465-watt Harmon Kardon Sound System

-Technology Pack (standard on the Veloce):
+Technology Pack (standard on the Veloce), which includes:

 • Level 2 Autonomous Driving (Traffic Jam Assist)